Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Additional experimental details

 \subsection{DSL implementation details}

-We implement DSL with default parameters of 5-fold cross-fitting and 10 sample splits.
+We implement DSL with default parameters of 5-fold cross-fitting and 10 sample splits, using the R package \texttt{DSL}~\citep{dslRpackage}.
 When these fail due to insufficient labeled data, we adaptively try alternative combinations: cross-fit values $\{5, 4, 3, 2, 6, 7, 8, 9, 10\}$ and sample-split values $\{10, 8, 6, 4, 3, 2, 12, 15\}$ in order until successful estimation is achieved.

-For low confidence sampling, we set sampling probabilities inversely proportional to the LLM's verbalized confidence scores (mixed with 10\% uniform sampling for stability): $\pi_i = 0.1 \cdot \pi_{\text{base}} + 0.9 \cdot (1 - c_i)$, where $c_i$ is the LLM's verbalized confidence and $\pi_{\text{base}} = n_{\text{human}}/n$, ensuring higher sampling probability for instances with lower confidence.
+For low confidence sampling, we set sampling probabilities inversely proportional to the LLM's verbalized confidence scores (mixed with $10\%$ uniform sampling for stability): $\pi_i = 0.1 \cdot \pi_{\text{base}} + 0.9 \cdot (1 - c_i)$, where $c_i$ is the LLM's verbalized confidence and $\pi_{\text{base}} = n_{\text{human}}/n$, ensuring higher sampling probability for instances with lower confidence.